#Beyonce Ordered Off A Menu, And The Internet Can't Handle It

-When Beyoncé does something – anything – the chances that it’ll become a meme are somewhere around 97 percent.
+When Beyonce does something – anything – the chances that it’ll become a meme are somewhere around 97 percent.

-Beyoncé, who’s an on-again, off-again vegan, uploaded on Thursday a series of photos taken during the night, of which one featured the “Lemonade” hitmaker ordering food off a menu, as one of Beauty & Essex waitresses attentively listened to the singer.
+Beyonce, who’s an on-again, off-again vegan, uploaded on Thursday a series of photos taken during the night, of which one featured the “Lemonade” hitmaker ordering food off a menu, as one of Beauty & Essex waitresses attentively listened to the singer.

-The attentive waitress, who’s seen excitedly reacting to one of the items Beyoncé was ordering, probably knows that Beyoncé is vegan and on top of that she’s pregnant with twins – so obviously she didn’t want to mishear the word “zucchini” for “martini” (the 35-year-old singer can’t drink alcohol, she’s pregnant!).
+The attentive waitress, who’s seen excitedly reacting to one of the items Beyonce was ordering, probably knows that Beyonce is vegan and on top of that she’s pregnant with twins – so obviously she didn’t want to mishear the word “zucchini” for “martini” (the 35-year-old singer can’t drink alcohol, she’s pregnant!).

-Other guests of the private dinner – besides Beyoncé and her husband Jay Z – were DJ Khaled, Kevin Hart, Destiny’s Child backup singer Kelly Rowland, and many others.
+Other guests of the private dinner – besides Beyonce and her husband Jay Z – were DJ Khaled, Kevin Hart, Destiny’s Child backup singer Kelly Rowland, and many others.
 The “Lemonade” hitmaker attended the event in a garnet dress, which emphasized her baby bump.

-The Internet went crazy after Beyoncé uploaded the snap.
-With many of her 100-million Instagram followers wondering if the singer actually ate vegan food at the private dinner thrown in honor of Roc Nation exec Lenny Santiago’s birthday, others came up with their own, hilarious dialog between Beyoncé and the waitress.
+The internet went crazy after Beyonce uploaded the snap.
+With many of her 100-million Instagram followers wondering if the singer actually ate vegan food at the private dinner thrown in honor of Roc Nation exec Lenny Santiago’s birthday, others came up with their own, hilarious dialog between Beyonce and the waitress.

-Among the things that Beyoncé could be ordering the moment she was captured on camera, is “vegan icewater,” one Twitter user suggested.
+Among the things that Beyonce could be ordering the moment she was captured on camera, is “vegan icewater,” one Twitter user suggested.

 “I, as Beyoncé, will just have vegan icewater.
 The twins will have fried chicken, catfish nuggets, fries, mac & cheese, red beans & rice.” pic.twitter.com/RoPc0mYcpJ